Council Tax Installments

 To apply, please contact Access Selby on 01757 705101 or firstname.lastname@example.org.

-Council Tax Benefit can help you pay your Council Tax bill if you are on a low income.
-From April 2013 it is replaced with Council Tax Support.
+Council Tax Support can help you pay your Council Tax bill if you are on a low income.

 Council Tax Support is not a state benefit, but a Council Tax discount scheme.
-Whilst those of pension age will not see any change, all working age people will see a reduction in the amount of support they receive for Council Tax.
+Whilst the entitlement of pension age people is assessed on their full Council Tax liability, all working age people currently have to pay the first 8.5% of their Council Tax.
 Click here to find out more.

-Please continue to pay your usual Council Tax as your application does not mean you will automatically qualify for Benefit.
+Please continue to pay your usual Council Tax as your application does not mean you will automatically qualify for Support.

 The grounds for appeal are restricted.
 These are where: